SciML/SciMLBook/README.md

 # 18.337J/6.338J: Parallel Computing and Scientific Machine Learning

-This class is for learning high performance computing and performance engineering.
-However, to learn how to compute fast, we need to choose something to compute.
-For that, the topic is scientific machine learning, an emerging field which merges data science, machine learning, and scientific computing (differential equations) to solve scientific problems which were previously out of reach.
-This field makes heavy use of parallelism in data analysis, deep learning, PDE solving, etc. all simultaneously, making it the perfect test bed for learning efficient computational implementation.

-**What is Scientific Machine Learning?**

 There are two main branches of technical computing: machine learning and scientific computing.
 Machine learning has received a lot of hype over the last decade, with techniques such as convolutional neural networks and TSne